DocFX/symfony-website-checklist/README.md

     - Because of bad Security API use
     - Because of no ownership checks on entities
     - Because of bad HTTP methods
+16. Don't forget to add a human-readable sitemap of your website.
+17. Don't forget to add a SEO-oriented XML sitemap.
+    - You can make it dynamic and use caching (Symfony action caching and/or Twig `{cache}` markup).
+    - You can generate it statically, too.
+    - Test that they don't go over 50 000 URLs.
+Include a [sitemap index](https://developers.google.com/search/docs/advanced/sitemaps/large-sitemaps) if it happens, with links to chunks.
+    - Include all your public static routes, and loop through the significant content by priority.
+    - Ignore callbacks, dynamic URLs, canonical URLs, assets.
+    - The crawlers will find the rest if it appears on links and test a lot of URLs from external mesh.
+18. Consider implementing [service workers caching](https://developers.google.com/web/ilt/pwa/caching-files-with-service-worker) if they can help.
+This can be longer when added in the end.

 ## 7. Secure your app